1jour1vin

 Palate

-Straightforward and powerful, with distinct character and beautiful mineral notes that complement the aromas on the nose; smooth on the palate, with a freshness that lingers into a long, savory finish
+Straightforward and powerful, with distinct character and beautiful mineral notes that complement the aromas on the nose; smooth on the palate, with freshness that lingers into a long, savory finish

 Serve